hexian000/kcptun-libev/README.md

 - "kcp.flush": 0 - periodic only, 1 - flush after sending (default), 2 - also flush acks
 - "tcp.sndbuf", "tcp.rcvbuf", "udp.sndbuf", "udp.rcvbuf": Socket options, see your OS manual for further information.
 	1. Normally, default value just works.
-	2. Sometimes there are performance benefits to setting the udp buffer relatively large (e.g. 1048576).
-But since kcptun-libev handles packets effectively, a socket buffer that is too large doesn't make sense.
+	2. Sometimes setting the udp buffer relatively large (e.g. 1048576) gives performance benefits.
+But since kcptun-libev handles packets efficiently, a socket buffer that is too large doesn't make sense.
 	3. All buffers should not be too small, e.g. less than 16384 (16 KiB), otherwise you may experience performance degradation.
 - "obfs": obfuscator, disabled by default. currently only one implemented: "dpi/tcp-wnd"
 - "user": if running as root, switch to this user to drop privileges, e.g. "nobody"

-*kcptun-libev works out of the box, the default options are also the recommends.*
+*kcptun-libev works out of the box.
+In most cases, the default options are recommended.*

 ## Credits